YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 3. Submarine fleets in battle act as a sort of tactical nuke button; when summoned they will join the fight in person and unleash inordinate amounts of torpedoes via barrages to brutalize everything unfortunate enough to be on screen at the time, then stay for roughly 20s (exact amount depends on their Oxygen stat, with 10 Oxy equaling 1s) firing their 'regular' torpedoes until they run out of O2 and have to surface.
 4. Unless in possession of skills saying otherwise, every sub carries 2 Ammo with her; this ammo is expended for Map Strikes and Call-Ins, and unlike normal fleets, once they're out of ammo they're completely out of the fight.
 5. Submarine statlines are generally very similar to one another, barring a few exceptions; as it is with BBs and BCs, skills are the main discriminant here.
-6. Gear is very important in order to have them perform properly.
+6. Gear is very important in order to have them perform.
 Do your damn SOS missions, fellas.

 Given these premises, it quickly becomes apparent that **submarine fleets are meant to be fielded as a trio**; whether it be mauling nodes on the map or providing heavy torpedo support, they only reach peak efficiency as a full fleet, and in the case of map strikes such efficiency comes at no oil cost whatsoever.
 As such, this section *does not contain tiers* but specific recommendations and groupings - let's get to them.

 #### ![SS](https://azurlane.koumakan.jp/w/images/9/90/U-47Chibi.png "U-47") ![SS](https://azurlane.koumakan.jp/w/images/thumb/8/81/U-73Chibi.png/139px-U-73Chibi.png "U-73") ![SS](https://azurlane.koumakan.jp/w/images/9/94/U-81Chibi.png "U-81") ![SS](https://azurlane.koumakan.jp/w/images/5/5d/U-101Chibi.png "U-101") ![SS](https://azurlane.koumakan.jp/w/images/0/03/U-110Chibi.png "U-110") ![SS](https://azurlane.koumakan.jp/w/images/2/22/U-522Chibi.png "U-522") ![SS](https://azurlane.koumakan.jp/w/images/thumb/4/41/U-556Chibi.png/132px-U-556Chibi.png "U-556") ![SS](https://azurlane.koumakan.jp/U-557/Gallery#/media/File:U-557Chibi.png "U-557") - [KMS U-47](https://azurlane.koumakan.jp/U-73), [KMS U-73](https://azurlane.koumakan.jp/U-73), [KMS U-81](https://azurlane.koumakan.jp/U-81), [KMS U-101](https://azurlane.koumakan.jp/U-101), [KMS U-110](https://azurlane.koumakan.jp/U-110), [KMS U-522](https://azurlane.koumakan.jp/U-522), [KMS U-556](https://azurlane.koumakan.jp/U-556), [KMS U-557](https://azurlane.koumakan.jp/U-557)
 * Skill (U-47):
-  * Enemies hit by U-47's torpedoes take +40% damage from U-47's torpedoes for 5s.
+  * Enemies hit by U-47's torpedoes take +40% damage from U-47's next torpedo.
   * If sortied solo, deal +20% damage to BB, gain +1 Hunting Range and +2 Ammo.

 * Skill (U-73):